MyNameIsTrez/ft-gc/README.md

 > [!NOTE]
 > Developed with guidance from ChatGPT (OpenAI GPT-5 model).
 All generated code and explanations were manually reviewed and adapted to fit the 42 C coding style.

-A compact, educational **garbage collector** written in C. Implements **mark-and-sweep GC**, manual root registration, and **eager collection of temporary stack objects**.
+A compact, educational **garbage collector** written in C. Implements **mark-and-sweep GC**, manual root registration, and **automatic collection of stack-local objects**.
 Debug mode outputs detailed logging of allocations, frees, and roots.

 > [!TIP]
 > Compile with `-DGC_DEBUG` to see debug GC operations.